peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Update Semantics:**
 - PUT does NOT modify Episode content directly
-- PUT replaces `episodeId` pointer to NEW Episode containing corrected content
+- PUT creates new `HAS_CONTENT` edge to corrected Episode; original edge preserved for audit
 - Original Episode remains in Graphiti for audit trail

 **User Creation (POST):**